What to Expect Before Donating Blood

 6. Mental and Emotional Preparation

-You might feel a little nervous, especially the first time you donate.
-That’s normal.
 Some people feel anxious, others are just curious.
 Most folks are relieved once they realize how quick and simple the whole thing is.
-If you’re uneasy, take a few deep breaths.
+If you feel uneasy, take a few deep breaths.

-Remember: you’re making a real difference.
-And if nerves get the best of you, tell the staff, they’re used to it and know how to help.
-Staying relaxed keeps your heart rate and blood pressure steady.
+Remember: You are making a real difference.
+And if nerves get the best of you, tell the staff, they are used to it and know how to help.

 7. Final Checks Before You Donate